Oh, the lessons we’ve learned in 2020!

 While many of us had time to bake bread and work on jigsaw puzzles in 2020, we were still too busy to read extra emails.

 In a survey of marketers taken shortly after the pandemic started, almost 90% planned to keep the number of emails they sent the same or increase them.
 That means our inboxes only got busier as the year progressed.

 Don’t get lost in the noise.
 Segment your lists so you don’t send refi emails to purchase prospects or referral partner emails to the client whose loan just closed.

 Mortgage Email Campaign Tip #3: Keep It Real

 We all got a glimpse of real life in 2020.
 Kids cried and dogs barked during our Zoom meetings.
 We wore nice shirts with pajama pants during video calls.
 We shared laughs and recipes and worries.

 It was real.
 And we liked it.

-In your 2021 mortgage email campaigns and all that follow, keep it real.
+In your 2021 mortgage email marketing campaigns and all that follow, keep it real.

-Intersperse a couple of brief “checking in” emails with no images or fancy formatting into your automated workflows.
+Intersperse a couple of brief “checking in” emails with no images or fancy formatting into your automated mortgage marketing workflows.